 Skip to the content

-Thanks to our 2,300 participants, we have been busy analysing the data from the first survey (April-July 2020) and rapidly sharing the information through various outlets.
+Thanks to our 2,300 participants, we have been busy analysing the data from the first survey (April-July 2020) and second surveys (October-January 2021) and rapidly sharing the information through various outlets.
 Click to read more, or get in touch if you want to share your experience!
 This list is constantly being updated.

 17-19 July 2020 [London] The 9th European Education Conference 2020 – Panel Presentation , University College London, Institute of Education, United Kingdom Dr Jake Anders , University College London, United Kingdom Dr Jo Van Herwegen , University of Fribourg & Swiss Distance University Institute Dr Andrea Samson (Unidistance), Switzerland , University College London, Institute of Education, United Kingdom Dr Keri Wong __ COVID-19 is not just a global health crisis, it also has numerous social and psychological repercussions.
 This panel discussion will focus on the impact of COVID-19 on children and young people across the world, in terms of their education and wellbeing.
 What have been the main difficulties for children and young people across the globe?
 Are there any differences between nations or regions in the world?
 What is the impact of COVID-19 on the education and wellbeing of children and young people across the world and are certain groups, such as those with special educational needs and from low-income backgrounds, at greater risk?